healthri-imaging/xnat-data-structure/xnat-data-structure-requirements-specification.md

 * To find the T1w scan because I want to extract information from it
 * To know where and how to store the output of my image analysis workflow, so I and others can find it later
-* To know what information is stored in this file “ambigousfile.extension” because it might contain relevant information for my research
+* To know what information is stored in this file “ambiguousfile.extension” because it might contain relevant information for my research
 * To know how many patients have a T1w scan with a fully annotated brain segmentation by observer Radiologist 1 to extract information from it